rydmike/flex_color_scheme/README.md

 > visual density feature in Flutter was created to address this difference in design requirement.
 The built-in
 > function `VisualDensity.adaptivePlatformDensity` was added to adapt the density according to used platform.
 The
 > `FlexColorScheme.comfortablePlatformDensity` does the same, but with a bit more white space on desktops.
-> Use the one that works best for your use case.
+> Use the one you like and works best for your use case.

 ### Building and running example 1